 For most misdemeanors, the defendant can petition for the order of nondisclosure immediately after the deferred adjudication is discharged and the case is dismissed.
 For others misdemeanors a defendant must wait two years after the deferred adjudication is discharged and the case is dismissed to file for an order of nondisclosure.
 These misdemeanors are violations under certain chapters of the Texas Code of Criminal Procedure.

 For felonies, the wait is five years after the deferred adjudication is discharged and the case is dismissed.
 Some offenses cannot be sealed with an order of nondisclosure.
-There is a mandatory state $28 filing fee for an order of nondisclosure plus the normal cost of filing a civil suit, in most counties the charge is about $225 to file.
+There is a mandatory state $28 filing fee for an order of nondisclosure plus the normal cost of filing a civil suit and star registration, in most counties the charge is about $225 to file.
 After a judge has ordered nondisclosure, the defendant may deny the occurrence of the arrest and prosecution unless the information is being used against him/her in a subsequent criminal proceeding.

 Many Attorneys expect to charge between $500 and $1,500 for each motion for non-disclosure, and an initial consultation fee of $100.